pbashyal-nmdp/service-gfe-submission/docs/restcalls.rst

 	}

-The reponse from the API will either be a GFE json object or an error object.
+The reponse from the API will either be a GFE JSON object or an error object.
 The GFE reponse object model is as follows:

 .. raw:: html